-Consistency in mixing and moisture is the key to good block quality.
+Consistency in mixing and moisture is the key to good quality block.
 Attached sheet guides on maintaining moisture and block length

 Cement Content Per Block

-Maintaining right quantity of usage of cement in block mix not only produce good quality blocks but also savings on cost.
+Maintaining right quantity of usage of cement in block mix not only produces good quality blocks but also savings on cost.
 Attached sheet guides on cement content usage

 Curing Hydraform Blocks